Best Special Forces Training Program: 2026 Buying Guide

 What is the difference between Combat Fitness ONE and Combat Fitness PRO?

-Combat Fitness ONE includes a full catalog of beginner, intermediate, and advanced training programs.
-Combat Fitness PRO includes everything in ONE plus specialized programs like SOF-LAND, SOF-SEA, SOF-AIR, and SOF OPERATOR Base.
+Combat Fitness ONE ($49 per month) includes the full catalog of beginner, intermediate, and advanced training programs.
+Combat Fitness PRO ($99 per month) includes everything in ONE plus four specialized SOF pathways, SOF-LAND, SOF-SEA, SOF-AIR, and SOF OPERATOR Base, built for specific pipeline preparation.

 Which Combat Fitness program is best for land-based special forces preparation?